larammerce/docs/8.x/core-concepts/cruds.md

 npm run prod
 ```

-Write the code below in the path `larammerce/config/cms/appliances.php`:
+The todolist appliance with the defined route and icon must be introduced to the program, so write the code below in the path `larammerce/config/cms/appliances.php`:

 ```php{8-17}
 <?php